japgolly/scalajs-react/extra/ROUTER2.md

 The github pages for this project online at http://japgolly.github.io/scalajs-react/ uses this router and demonstrates a number of features.

-1. The source is here: [GhPages.scala](https://github.com/japgolly/scalajs-react/blob/master/gh-pages/src/main/scala/ghpages/GhPages.scala)
+1. The source begins here: [GhPages.scala](https://github.com/japgolly/scalajs-react/blob/master/gh-pages/src/main/scala/ghpages/GhPages.scala)
-2. Router logging is enabled so you can read what it does in the console.
+2. Router logging is enabled so you can read what the router does in the console.

 There are also unit tests available in the [japgolly.scalajs.react.extra.router2](https://github.com/japgolly/scalajs-react/tree/master/test/src/test/scala/japgolly/scalajs/react/extra/router)